I am Sara, or Sara-Jayne.

 That is perhaps an odd word to add isn’t it?
 Safety.
 It’s the most important, to me.

-I had no idea what Kundalini Yoga as when I first stumbled into a Kundalini Yoga as Taught By Yogi Bhajan class several years ago.
+I had no idea what Kundalini Yoga was when I first stumbled into a Kundalini Yoga as Taught By Yogi Bhajan class several years ago as a highly-dysfunctional thirty something clad entirely in black lycra.

 I joined expecting exercise and, instead, found a way to totally and completely change how I felt.
 It was all a bit odd, but I loved it.
 I have always loved weird, anyway.